What’s the Best Camera Sling Bag for Street Photographers?

 The Verdict

 The Bellroy Venture Camera Sling 10L is a landslide pick for the best small camera sling bag out there right now.
+At least in my book.

 It’s versatile, comfortable, and stylish without sacrificing practicality.
-It’s got everything I need and nothing I don’t—a rare feat in the world of camera… anything.
-If you’re looking for a small camera sling bag that can handle your gear without weighing you down, this one’s worth a look.
+It’s got everything I need and nothing I don’t- a rare feat in the world of overengineered camera accessories.

 Happy shooting (& slinging).